sankrut02/bot-reminder/README.md

 - **Chrome Data**: The bot stores browser session data in `chrome-data/` directory
 - **WhatsApp Session**: Your WhatsApp Web login is persisted between runs
 - **Add to .gitignore**: Consider adding `chrome-data/` to `.gitignore` for privacy
+- **Repository**: This is a public repository - don't commit sensitive data!

 ### Limitations
 - **UI Dependencies**: Uses XPath selectors that may break if WhatsApp updates their interface